GhostPack/Rubeus/README.md

 ----

 Rubeus is a C# toolset for raw Kerberos interaction and abuses.
-It is **heavily** adapted from [Benjamin Delpy](https://twitter.com/gentilkiwi)'s [Kekeo](https://github.com/gentilkiwi/kekeo/) project (CC BY-NC-SA 4.0 licence) and [Vincent LE TOUX](https://twitter.com/mysmartlogon)'s [MakeMeEnterpriseAdmin](https://github.com/vletoux/MakeMeEnterpriseAdmin) project (GPL v3.0 license).
+It is **heavily** adapted from [Benjamin Delpy](https://twitter.com/gentilkiwi)'s [Kekeo](https://github.com/gentilkiwi/kekeo/) project (CC BY-NC-SA 4.0 license) and [Vincent LE TOUX](https://twitter.com/mysmartlogon)'s [MakeMeEnterpriseAdmin](https://github.com/vletoux/MakeMeEnterpriseAdmin) project (GPL v3.0 license).
 Full credit goes to Benjamin and Vincent for working out the hard components of weaponization- without their prior work this project would not exist.

 Rubeus also uses a C# ASN.1 parsing/encoding library from [Thomas Pornin](https://github.com/pornin) named [DDer](https://github.com/pornin/DDer) that was released with an "MIT-like" license.
 Huge thanks to Thomas for his clean and stable code!

+The [KerberosRequestorSecurityToken.GetRequest](https://msdn.microsoft.com/en-us/library/system.identitymodel.tokens.kerberosrequestorsecuritytoken.getrequest(v=vs.110).aspx) method for Kerberoasting was contributed to PowerView by [@machosec](https://twitter.com/machosec).

 [@harmj0y](https://twitter.com/harmj0y) is the primary author of this code base.